 Most clients who visit Firehouse see Dr Faught as a trusted friend, someone who offers medical guidance with patience, warmth, and a sense of humor.
-Dr Faught looks for this same empathetic spirit in his team.
-Firehouse veterinarians are not only skilled in medicine, they are also empathetic and willing to do “100 Little Things” — those extra moments of connection, support, and kindness — to remind clients they’re in the right place for their pet.
+Dr Faught looks for this same spirit in his team.
+Firehouse veterinarians are not only skilled in medicine, but they are also willing to do “100 Little Things” — those extra moments of connection, support, and kindness — to remind clients they’re at the right place for their pet.

 Dr Faught learned at an early age that we all play a role in making our communities healthier, safer, and happier.
 This is why Firehouse gives generously to local animal-support organizations by donating funds, free medical services, time, and ideas.
 “We are better individuals and a better business because of it,” says Dr Faught.
 “It brings value and purpose to what we do each and every day.”

 Dr Faught is a regular contributor to local and national media, helping to educate the public.
-He earned a degree in Biomedical Science at Texas A&M University, followed by a DVM degree from Texas A&M’s esteemed College of Veterinary Medicine in 2004.
+He earned a degree in Biomedical Science at Texas A&M University, followed by a doctorate in veterinary medicine from Texas A&M’s esteemed College of Veterinary Medicine in 2004.

 Director of OperationsKelly Erb oversees the Hospital Managers at each location, Firehouse HR, and Marketing.
 Kelly’s vision for Firehouse has allowed individual hospitals to support their local communities in unique ways, while still maintaining cohesion and teamwork across the entire network.
 She strives to cultivate an environment that inspires the Firehouse team to grow their knowledge and move the bar ever higher.